5 day Sao Miguel, Azores Itinerary

 Discover the best things to do in Sao Miguel

-Tips: Most flights from the US arrive to Sao Miguel early in the morning around 7 am.
+Tips: If you are wondering how to get to Sao Miguel, Azores Getaways has great flight deals.
+Most flights from the US arrive to Sao Miguel early in the morning around 7 am.
 If you are the type that can sleep on the airplane for the 5 hour flight and feel awesome, then you will be ready to take on your first day.
 If you need to get a few hours of sleep, you will need to have booked your hotel with an early check-in.

 To maximize your stay in Sao Miguel, Azores we recommend booking your stay at 2 different hotels and staying on each side of the island as you will see below in the Azores itinerary.
 This will save on drive time and ensure you get to the most out of each area of Sao Miguel.
 You will also want to rent a car for your stay.
 You will be driving to all these locations and I did not see very reliable public transportation.
 Feel free to reverse the order of this itinerary if you are staying on the west side first.
 Make sure you check out our other Sao Miguel Travel Tips